 A Stokes interview is recorded and the parties are separated.
 The USCIS officer will thoroughly scrutinized the husband and wife in an attempt to arrive at the "truth."
 After all persons, including the attorney states his name and address the examiner asks whether any documents are being submitted in support of the petition.

-This is a good opportunity to "stuff" the record with documents in your favor.
+In a marriage case where marriage fraud is suspected, this interview is a good opportunity to "stuff" the record with documents and affidavits in your favor.
 Remember that the decision to deny or approve can only be based on the evidence in the record of proceeding.

 Examples of appropriate documents are: birth certificate of children, leases for apartments which indicate both names along with rent receipts, life insurance policy showing the spouse as beneficiary, joint bank account, cancelled checks showing both parties use the checkbook, joint credit cards, family medical insurance, letters from the employer (on their letterhead, signed by an official of the firm stating date employment began, marital status, and whom to notify in case of emergency), copy of income taxes (filed jointly if they were married at the time filing is required), and photographs of the wedding and other photographs since marriage.

 Once the documents are submitted, the actual interrogation of the couple really begins.
-First, one is taken into a room with only the immigration examiner and lawyer present.
+First, one is taken into a room with only the immigration examiner and the immigration lawyer present.